 Sets the line to maximum transparency file transfers.
-The terminal download command is used when running a program such as KERMIT, XMODEM, or CrossTalk that downloads a file across a protocol translator line.
-It sets up the terminal line as a transparent pipe that can be used to transmit data and is equivalent to entering all the following commands:
+The terminal download command is used when running a program such as KERMIT, XMODEM, or CrossTalk that downloads a file across a terminal server line.
+It sets up the terminal line as a transparent pipe that can be used to transmit data: